-No Independence Day fireworks in Anchorage this year; it’s too dry
+Anchorage Fire Department cancels Independence Day fireworks

-ANCHORAGE, Alaska (AP) — The Anchorage Fire Department says all fireworks shows have been cancelled in Anchorage, Eagle River and surrounding areas due to extreme dry weather.
+ANCHORAGE, Alaska (AP) — The Anchorage Fire Department says all fireworks shows have been canceled in Anchorage, Eagle River and surrounding areas due to extreme dry weather.

 Independence Day celebration fireworks were planned in Eagle River for Wednesday night and in Anchorage on Thursday.